surender-eidiko/ciscospark-connector/README.md

 Example:Cisco Spark
 ## Installation

-You can access the full documentation <here>.
+You can access the full documentation <https://github.com/surender-eidiko/ciscospark-connector/blob/master/doc/user-manual.adoc>.

 ## Reporting Issues

 We use GitHub:Issues for tracking issues with this connector.
-You can report new issues at this link https://github.com/mulesoft/<connector-repository-name>/issues.
+You can report new issues at this link https://github.com/surender-eidiko/ciscospark-connector/issues